Sherif-El-Sheikh/Sherif-El-Sheikh/README.md

 <h3>Frontend Developer | React.js | Next.js </h3>

-Front-End Developer with a strong foundation in web development.
-Proficient in HTML, CSS, Bootstrap, Responsive Design, OOP in JavaScript, Ajax, JSON, API, Regex, jQuery, npm, Sass, TypeScript, React.js, and Next.js.
-Skilled in Agile methodologies and clean code practices.
+Front-End Developer with expertise in React.js, Next.js, TypeScript, and JavaScript, along with proficiency in front-end frameworks such as Tailwind CSS, Material-UI, and Bootstrap.
+<br/>Experienced in using development tools like Git, Yarn, npm, and webpack to streamline workflows and enhance productivity.
+<br/>Well-versed in Agile methodologies and committed to clean code practices.
-<br/> Passionate about creating scalable and responsive solutions for diverse web development challenges.
+<br/>Passionate about building scalable, responsive, and efficient solutions to address diverse web development challenges.

 * 📍 I’m based in Mansoura, Egypt.
 * #### Contact me at:&nbsp;&nbsp;[shreefsheikh99@gmail.com](mailto:shreefsheikh99@gmail.com)